ShareLabs-ToDo/ShareLabsRepository/README.md

 GIFs created with [LiceCap](http://www.cockos.com/licecap/).

+### Notes
+- This app was developed while we were all finishing our college semesters and taking finals, which limited how much time we were able to allocate for working on the project.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing